-Owners and occupants of property subject to restrictions pursuant to this chapter shall permit County employees or others designated by the County to inspect the property upon two business days' advance written notice.
+Owners and occupants of property subject to restrictions pursuant to this chapter shall permit County employees or others designated by the County to inspect the property in order to ensure compliance with restrictions on the property upon two business days' advance written notice.
 Owners of property subject to restrictions pursuant to this chapter shall retain all records related to compliance with obligations under this chapter for a period not less than five years, and make such records available to County employees or others designated by the County for inspection and copying upon five business days' advance written notice.
 The County shall be further entitled to monitor compliance with this chapter as provided in the administrative manual and documents executed with respect to any residential development and/or inclusionary unit.